Associate Professor of Christian Formation and Ministry

-- NAPCE - National Association of Professors of Christian Education
+- SPCE - Society of Professors in Christian Education

 Some of the areas of study that energize me relate to the teaching ministries of the church and especially the Christian nurture of children and families.
 I love exploring ways to help people enter into the biblical text to "experience" the world of the Bible.
 My research interests lie in these areas, including the spirituality of children and how they come to faith.

 Listening to Children on Their Spiritual Journey, with Catherine Stonehouse.
 Grand Rapids: Baker, 2010.